Configure Replication

 reconcile-only | No | Yes |

 Pending jobs for a removed or renamed downstream fail loudly and dead-letter after their retry budget.
-Clear them with angos scrub --replication-orphans (use --dry-run to preview), or inspect them via the jobs admin UI or the _jobs API (?queue=replication).
+They are cleared by angos prune (use --dry-run to preview), or inspect them via the jobs admin UI or the _jobs API (?queue=replication).

-When a replicated manifest push uploads a blob but its manifest then loses last-writer-wins or dead-letters, the receiver keeps the blob's per-namespace ownership grant with no manifest referencing it, pinning the bytes. angos scrub --orphan-grants <age> (e.g. 24h) revokes such grants once the blob is older than the given age and reclaims the bytes; the age gate avoids racing an in-flight push.
+When a replicated manifest push uploads a blob but its manifest then loses last-writer-wins or dead-letters, the receiver keeps the blob's per-namespace ownership grant with no manifest referencing it, pinning the bytes. angos prune treats such grants as retention subjects (untagged, pushed_at = upload time): once the blob is past the -u in-flight window, a grant no retention rule keeps is revoked and the bytes reclaimed.
+Configure a time-based rule (e.g. image.pushed_at > now() - days(7)) to bound how long stranded grants linger.

 Fan out into sibling repositories